Living in Osaka Vs. Tokyo

 Fugu

-Fugu, the infamous Japanese delicacy, is not just a dish but a test of culinary skill and precision, as only expertly trained chefs can safely prepare the deadly pufferfish for consumption.
+Fugu, the infamous Japanese delicacy, is not just a dish but a test of culinary skill and precision.
+Only expertly trained chefs can safely prepare the deadly pufferfish for consumption.

 Fugu’s delicate and subtle flavor, with its tender and translucent flesh, is a testament to the Japanese culinary philosophy of simplicity and respect for the natural essence of the ingredients, making it a highly sought-after and exclusive dish.